secretstartups/handbook/total-rewards/benefits/general-and-entity-benefits/remote-com/index.html.md

 ### Medical

-Team members have the option to select Remotes medical insurance by Allianz (for team members only).
-If they wish to add dependents this will be deducted through the Payroll (usd) $106.50 (for partner), $85.20 (children under 18).
+Team members have the option to select Remotes medical insurance through Allianz (for team members only).
+If they wish to add dependents this will be deducted through the Payroll each month (usd) $106.50 (for partner), $85.20 (children under 18).
+Dependents will need to be added within 30 days from the start date, however, if this window is missed team members can reach out to help@remote.com to connect with the benefits team to see if this option can be unlocked and enable the team member to enroll the same (this may depend of circumstances).
+Dependents can be added through the [ThanksBen](https://www.thanksben.com/) platform (this is where team members can view their Allianz information).

 More information can be found below:
 - [Remote Allianz Benefit Guide](https://drive.google.com/file/d/1krO_RGt_H1_kPNgudHeuSIFjJohJuq-h/view)